terminusdb-labs/tdb-cli/README.md

 npm run dev
 ```

-Starts a nodemon so that every time a typescript file is modified this will rerun `tsc` producing a new build.
+This will start a process which incrementally rebuilds typescript code as files get edited.
 If you previously installed from directory, this will keep the binary in sync with the source.